Tabula Rasa (Pärt): Recording

 In 1984, Arvo Pärt began his longtime collaboration with ECM and Manfred Eicher.
 “Tabula Rasa” was the title of the first ECM recording of Pärt's music released in 1984.
 The CD included Fratres (for violin and piano), Cantus in Memory of Benjamin Britten, Fratres (for twelve celli), and Tabula Rasa.
 The liner notes for “Tabula Rasa,” written by Wolfgang Sandler, set the tone for Pärt's marketing as a “holy minimalist.”
 The photographs of Pärt depict him as an icon-like figure, reflecting his Orthodox Christian beliefs and influences.
 The simplicity and minimal design of the packaging set the tone for all subsequent releases of Pärt's music with ECM.

 Palliative care

 In an article in The New Yorker in December 2002, music critic Alex Ross discussed the use of Tabula Rasa in palliative care for AIDS and cancer patients facing the end of their disease.
-Caretakers working with the AIDS patients would often be asked to play the "angel music," which was the dying patients’ name for the second movement of Tabula Rasa, "Silentium."
+One caretaker reported having been asked by a dying patient to play the "angel music," referring to the second movement of Tabula Rasa, "Silentium."